George VI: Legacy

 In the words of Labour Member of Parliament (MP) George Hardie, the abdication crisis of 1936 did "more for republicanism than fifty years of propaganda".
 George VI wrote to his brother Edward that in the aftermath of the abdication he had reluctantly assumed "a rocking throne" and tried "to make it steady again".
 He became king at a point when public faith in the monarchy was at a low ebb.
 During his reign, his people endured the hardships of war, and imperial power was eroded.
 However, as a dutiful family man and by showing personal courage, he succeeded in restoring the popularity of the monarchy.

 The George Cross and the George Medal were founded at the King's suggestion during the Second World War to recognise acts of exceptional civilian bravery.
 He bestowed the George Cross on the entire "island fortress of Malta" in 1943.
 He was posthumously awarded the Order of Liberation by the French government in 1960, one of only two people (the other being Churchill in 1958) to be awarded the medal after 1946.

 Colin Firth won an Academy Award for Best Actor for his performance as George VI in the 2010 film The King's Speech.

-Honours and arms
+Titles, honours and arms

-Arms

-As Duke of York, Albert bore the royal arms of the United Kingdom differenced with a label of three points argent, the centre point bearing an anchor azure—a difference earlier awarded to his father, George V, when he was Duke of York, and then later awarded to his grandson Prince Andrew, Duke of York.
-As king, he bore the royal arms undifferenced.
+As Duke of York, Albert bore the royal arms of the United Kingdom differenced with a label of three points argent, the centre point bearing an anchor azure—a difference earlier awarded to his father, George V, when he was Duke of York, and then later awarded to his grandson Andrew Mountbatten Windsor, when he bore the title Prince.
+As king he bore the royal arms undifferenced.